marcusoftnet/marcusoftnet.github.io/_posts/2014-02-07-mnb-express.md

 ### Conclusion

-Yeah, as you can see express is not that hard and at the same time powerful.
+Yeah, as you can see, Express is not that hard and at the same time powerful.
 Just like we like it.
 I think you get to know the framework much better without the generators.
 Go old school and type it yourself!